The official American supergroup. For the main character page, see here.

 - Genki Girl: While not in Sydney's league, Dabbler is shown to have her Genki moments.
 She fights Sydney like they're siblings.

 - Green-Skinned Space Babe: Well, purple-skinned teal-striped alien-demon-mutant babe.
-She can use an illusion to appear as one of the original sort.
+She can use an illusion to appear as one of the original sorts.
 Or, more specifically, as the general's Star Trek fetish.

 - Hammerspace: Apparently, Dabbler has access to at least two different versions (one via ultra-tech cybernetics, one through magic).
 Sydney namedrops the trope before rushing in with a cry of "TEACH ME!"